numq/stash-electron/README.md

 # Stash
-A client-server application that allows you to share and download images between devices in your local network.
+Web/Desktop application with a built-in echo server that allows you to share files between clients on your local network.

 **Also check:**